alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 Having never used Docker before I noticed a clear need for it here since my ultimate goal was to port this app to an embedded system.

 The changes to the app where minimal and 80% of work went into the Dockerisation of the system.

-I decided early on
+I decided early to use multiple containers to separate concerns, but this caused forced me to learn more about distributed systems archite